 It is easy to lose oneself in a relationship.
-Our culture promotes the myth of the romantic rescue.
-If only you can find “the one” you will have your “happily ever after.”
-This myth perpetuates that two half fulfilled people coming together will create a healthy relationship and complete one another.
+Our culture promotes the myth of romantic rescue.
+If only you can find “the one,” you will have your “happily ever after.”
+This myth perpetuates that two half-fulfilled people coming together will create a healthy relationship and complete one another.

-Two whole people who care for their own emotional well being is the key to a successful romantic relationship.
+Two whole people caring for their emotional well-being are the keys to a successful romantic relationship.
 If this is not present, all sorts of obstacles will present themselves.
-Jealousy, projection, ignoring red flags, arguments and an insecure attachment are a few.
+Jealousy, projection, ignoring red flags, arguments, and an insecure attachment are a few.

 What does it mean to focus on yourself?

-Focusing on yourself means to really accept your primary relationship is with yourself.
-Some people fear that attending to their own needs is self centered.
-Other’s may feel that if their partner maintains their own identity or has alone time it will be detrimental to the relationship.
+Focusing on yourself means to accept your primary relationship is with yourself.
+Some people fear that attending to their own needs is self-centered.
+Others may feel that if their partner maintains their identity or has alone time, it will be detrimental to the relationship.

-Even if your desire is to be the most loving partner, you have to fill your own cup to have something to give.
+Even if you desire to be the most loving partner, you must fill your cup to have something to give.
 Self-love is required to be able to share your love with another.
 It is impossible and not advised to be selfless – in fact, this will lead to resentment.

-It is important to maintain your own friends, hobbies, and self care practices – in other words, it is essential to work on your own identity outside of the relationship.
-Spending time on yourself will bring much personal joy that will feed positive energy into your partnerships.
+Working on your identity outside of the relationship by maintaining your friendships, hobbies, and self-care practices is essential.
+Spending time on yourself will bring much personal joy and self-discovery that will feed positive energy into your partnerships.
 Who have you been?
 Who are you becoming?
 What do you value?

-If you make your partner the only person responsible for your happiness, how might your relationship inspire growth, rather than putting all the pressure of your fulfillment onto the relationship?
+If you make your partner the only person responsible for your own happiness, how might your relationship inspire growth rather than putting all the pressure of your fulfillment onto the relationship?

 How to focus on yourself in a relationship